keunwoochoi/DrummerNet/README.md

    - Note that as shown in `inst_src_sec.get_instset_drum()`, the last drum kit will be used in the test time only.

 #### Training files
+We unfortunately **cannot** provide the drum-stems that we used for the trained network in the paper.
- * `data_drumstems`: nearly blank, placeholder for training data.
-I put one wav file and `files.txt` accordingly as an example.
+ * `/data_drumstems`: nearly blank folder, placeholder for training data.
+I put one wav file and `files.txt` as an minimum working example.
+ * [Mark Cartwright](http://dafx2018.web.ua.pt/papers/DAFx2018_paper_60.pdf)'s and [Richard Vogl](https://arxiv.org/abs/1806.06676)'s papers/codes provide a way to synthesize large-scale drum stems

 #### Evaluation files, e.g., SMT
  * It is not part of the code, you have to download/process it by yourself.